SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 - SIGPLAN's [Republication Policy](/Resources/Policies/Republication)
 - SIGPLAN's [Code of Conduct Policy](/Resources/Policies/CodeOfConduct/)
 - SIGACCESS's [Guide to Creating a Conference Accessibility FAQ Page](http://www.sigaccess.org/welcome-to-sigaccess/resources/creating-a-conference-accessibility-faq-page/)
-- for a SIGPLAN-sponsored event, seek approval for the Programme Committee from the SIGPLAN Vice-Chair, *before* sending invitations
+- for a SIGPLAN-sponsored event, seek approval for the Program Committee from the SIGPLAN Vice-Chair, *before* sending invitations
 - consult with the conference Steering Committee before diverging from any existing conventions
 - make explicit in the Call for Papers that authors of accepted submissions are expected to transfer the copyright to the ACM

 Submission and Reviewing Policies
 ---------------------------------

-The Programme Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
-If Programme Committee members are allowed to submit papers, their papers should be held to a higher standard, in order to avoid the appearance of impropriety.
+The Program Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+If Program Committee members are allowed to submit papers, their papers should be held to a higher standard, in order to avoid the appearance of impropriety.

-Make all Programme
+Make all Program
 Committee members and reviewers aware of SIGPLAN's policies on [reviewing of conference paper submissions](/Resources/Policies/Review) and on